 We believe that for PepsiCo, meeting the needs of underserved populations must be anchored in the business itself.
 We anticipate that the largest contributor towards our 3 billion servings goal will be from products that address both accessibility and affordability within our Everyday Nutrition business.

 Today, we are at the beginning stages of developing and delivering nutritious foods and beverages to underserved consumers, and have developed a set of guidelines for a product to qualify for this goal.
 These include guidelines on product composition, relative price point, and consumer accessibility, and are tailored to the specific initiative and situation.
-For example, we have applied these guidelines to our Quaker 3 Minutos platform in Latin America, our primary offering of affordable nutrition today, one that is well-established in the local marketplace.
+For example, we have applied these guidelines to our Quaker 3 Minutos platform in Mexico, our primary offering of affordable nutrition today, one that is well-established in the local marketplace.

 Quaker 3 Minutos is a whole grain oat-based product fortified with 7 vitamins and minerals that is primarily sold in Mexico.
 The product has low levels of nutrients to limit, with 0g of added sugars, 0.01mg/kcal of sodium, and only 0.28g/100kcal of saturated fat.
 It delivers 10 percent of the daily value of calcium, and 11 percent of the daily value of Vitamin A, both of which are gap nutrients for the populations it is reaching according to the most recent National Health and Nutrition Survey (ENSANUT) taken by Mexico’s National Institute of Public Health and the Secretariat of Health.

-The PepsiCo Foundation is another key vehicle for providing nutritious servings to the underserved.
-Through grants to and collaborative partnerships with selected nonprofit organizations, the PepsiCo Foundation and its partners will provide nutritious servings to communities across the globe.
+The PepsiCo Foundation is another vehicle for providing nutritious servings to the underserved.
+Through grants to and collaborative partnerships with selected nonprofit organizations, the PepsiCo Foundation and its partners provide nutritious servings to communities across the globe.

 For all Foundation-funded projects, we will work with the local non-profit organization to ensure that the servings provided meet the nutritional criteria of a recognized global or national standard.

 The second category is that of market-based initiatives – initiatives that generate a revenue stream (which go to the nonprofit organization we partner with, not the PepsiCo Foundation) by selling products at an affordable price in order to cover its operating cost.
 The PepsiCo Foundation is a founding funder of Daily Table, an innovative start-up nonprofit retail grocery that seeks to develop a sustainable model that sells nutritious prepared meal items, produce, meat and dairy at prices comparable to fast food.
 In addition to a grant from the PepsiCo Foundation, as Daily Table was finalizing the concept, PepsiCo provided expertise in areas such as marketing and store design.
-PepsiCo executives remain engaged by participating on the Daily Table’s Board of Directors.